WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

 ##### D) Arrays in Python:
 Other than some generic containers like **list**, Python in its definition can also handle containers with specified data types.
 The array can be handled in python by a module named **“array“**.
 They can be useful when we have to manipulate only a specific data type values.
 See the jupyter notebook on DataStructures where it is shown how to deal with array on python with some applications programs **HERE**.

+# Linked Lists:

+##### A) Definition of a linked list:

+Linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
+Instead, each element points to the next.
+It is a data structure consisting of a collection of nodes which together represent a sequence.
+In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
+This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration. **Like arrays, Linked List is a linear data structure.
+Unlike arrays, linked list elements are not stored at a contiguous location; the elements are linked using pointers**.